 Plastic gutter guard is your cheapest option and is easy to install.
 It works well, however it lacks durability and effectiveness over long periods of time.
-Australia’s harsh weather conditions can cause plastic mesh to warp, deteriorate and buckle in the sun.
-In addition, seeds can easily pass through mesh into gutters, germinating and then growing back through the mesh.
+Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate and buckle in the sun.
+In addition, seeds can easily pass through the mesh into gutters, germinating and then growing back through the mesh.

-This type of mesh is better suited to fire prone areas, has a higher level of durability and lasts longer than plastic.
-However the metal is also prone to warp, deteriorate and buckle in the sun.
+This type of mesh is better suited to fire-prone areas, has a higher level of durability and lasts longer than plastic.
+However, the metal is also prone to warp, deteriorate and buckle in the sun.
 Seed germination is also regular.

 Powder Coated Metal:

-The powder coated option comes in 2 styles, square and ridged.
+The powder-coated option comes in 2 styles, square and ridged.

 The square option is designed for roof tiles whilst the ridge option is designed for corrugated roofing.
 This material has greater durability however it is more difficult to install.